Endless Dungeon: Development

-Endless Dungeon is currently being developed by Amplitude Studios.
+Endless Dungeon is developed by Amplitude Studios.
 It was envisioned as a successor to Dungeon of the Endless, which was released in 2014.
 The team was surprised by player's enthusiasm for that game's multiplayer, which was described by the team as "kind of barebones in many aspects".
-As a result, Endless Dungeon was designed to be a multiplayer game from the ground up.
-However, the game still includes single-player.
+As a result, Endless Dungeon was designed to be a multiplayer game from the ground up, but the game still includes single-player.
 The squad size was reduced from four to three because the team felt that solo players would be overwhelmed if they are controlling and managing all four characters at the same time.
 Endless Dungeon is set between Dungeon of the Endless and Endless Space 2.
 As a result, lore, technology and races from those game also return in Endless Dungeon.
+The game features music by American singer-songwriter Lera Lynn.

 Publisher Sega and Amplitude Studios first announced the game at The Game Awards 2020.
-The game will be part of Sega's OpenDev program, in which selected players can experience targeted gameplay scenarios and provide feedback to the developers.
-The game is set to be released on May 18, 2023 for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, followed by the Nintendo Switch at a later date.
+The game is part of Sega's OpenDev program, in which selected players can experience targeted gameplay scenarios and provide feedback to the developers.
+Originally planned for a May 2023 launch, the game was released on October 19, for Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S, and will be released on the Nintendo Switch at a later date.

+Reception

+The game received "generally favorable" reviews upon release, according to the review aggregation website Metacritic.
+In Japan, four critics from Famitsu gave the game a total score of 28 out of 40, with each critic awarding the game a 7 out of 10.